 - Ask where people usually eat or buy food.

-- Familiarize yourself about the other departments are especially ones that you will need to collaborate with often.
+- Know the other departments.
+Especially ones that you will need to collaborate with often.

 Keep these tips in mind and you’ll have a smooth and worry-free first day (or first week even!).
 Congratulations on your new job and goodluck!